clmccart/mlopstemplate/README.md

 12) Scratch to CI/CD from new project
 13) Fix run unittests so it runs all tests
 14) Ensure that build works if model is not produced
-15) Add test to Prod
+15) Add linter
-16) Factor out prod skip task
+16) Factor out Prod release stage to multiple jobs
-17) Add linter
-18) Lock down master branch

 Note: pkl files are git ignored.
 This makes it so that the only way a model can be registered is if it successfully completes the build.